Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 Juan was sure he was the best candidate for a

 job at a large construction company when he applied.
-But, following the
+But after the interview, he was told in writing that he was not accepted.
+He

 assumed it was due to his ethnicity, as the corporation was known for not